As a delivery driver you have a much greater risk of accidents and injuries than other employees.

 - Check tires for proper inflation and that the tire tread is at least 5/32nds.

-- Inspect windshield wipers and fill wiper reservoir.
+- Inspect windshield wipers and fill the wiper reservoir.

 - Check the windshield’s condition.
 Any cracks in the driver’s line of sight?